Monetization

 Want the good news?
 You don’t need thousands of followers to start making money online.
 If you have a solid audience base that trusts you and finds your information or product valuable, the only thing standing between you and a sale is understanding what to sell, and how.

-We’ve put together 12 ways you can make money online as a creator, with practical tips and advice to help you seal the deal.
+We’ve put together 13 ways you can make money online as a creator, with practical tips and advice to help you seal the deal.
+Some of these methods will even let you earn passive income.

 12 ways to make money online